jb162/Midterm-Project/README.md

  into account movie ratings, Netflix offers the greatest quantity of movies with "Fresh" status.

 Conclusion

 Through our analysis, we identified that Netflix is the streaming platform with the most recent movies.
 Amazon Prime offers the largest selection of movies compared to other platforms and Netflix has the highest number of movies rated "Fresh" on Rotten Tomatoes.
+Therefore based on what we have found depending on what the investors goal is or what a customer's needs are they could choose a specific platform to cater to their needs.